 - developmental disorders

-There is the potential for bacterial contamination in any raw or undercooked food.
-Because of this, pregnant women should ensure that all food is cooked thoroughly.
-This is particularly true for foods that are known to carry Salmonella, such as:
+Any raw or undercooked food can have bacteria in it.
+Because of this, you should make sure that all food you eat has been cooked thoroughly.
+In particular, certain foods are known to carry Salmonella, such as:

-Pregnant women should also wash their hands after handling eggs.
-Salmonella is most commonly found on the shells.
-Additionally, eggs should be rinsed thoroughly before cooking.
+Pregnant women should also wash their hands after handling eggs because Salmonella is commonly present on the shells.
+You should also rinse eggs thoroughly before cooking.

 It’s safe to have moderate amounts of caffeine while you’re pregnant.
 However, caffeine is a stimulant and can increase you and your developing baby’s heart rate and blood pressure.
 According to the America Pregnancy Association, pregnant women should consume no more than 200 milligrams of caffeine per day.
 Caffeine is present in: